Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 How do I find an anxiety therapist who can help me with my anxiety behaviours?

-Finding an anxiety specialist can be challenging but virtual practices make it easy for people to connect (especially those who live in remote communities, have busy lives, or don’t have transportation).
-At Virtual CBT Psychotherapy, we have a variety of anxiety specialists to choose from who have had specialized training in anxiety disorders.
+At Virtual CBT Psychotherapy, we offer various anxiety specialists.
+They all have specialized training in anxiety disorders.
 Safety behaviours are unique depending on your anxiety type and your core fears.

 Learn more about our virtual anxiety treatment in Ontario.